Sakartu/next/README.md

 TL;DR
 -----
-git clone from github; run once ("next" if next.py is in your PATH); change configuration found in ~/.config/next/next.conf; add some shows using "next -a";
-watch eps using "next \<partial show name\>"; make sure the database is updated regularly either by watching with internet turned on or by running "next -u" when you're online.
+git clone from github; install using setuptools; run once (just type "next"); change configuration found in ~/.config/next/next.conf; add some shows using "next -a"; watch eps using "next \<partial show name\>"; make sure the database is updated regularly either by watching with internet turned on or by running "next -u" when you're online.

 Requirements
 ------------